BVI Highlights

 Sandy Spit

 This coral reef atoll is called a “Spit”, because of the small sand dune that has emerged from the ocean by the surrounding barrier reef.
-Although the island changes shape throughout the year due to the sand moving around in groundswell and storms.
+The island changes shape throughout the year due to the sand moving around in groundswell and storms.
 This is an easy anchorage where you can paddle or swim in.
-Sandy Spit is also known as “Corona Island” which you can walk around in two minutes.

 The Bubbly Pool

 If the north swell is running, the Bubbly Pool becomes a natural jacuzzi.
 Access this natural feature by a lovely walk through the mangroves.
 As soon as you arrive, relax in the natural pool as waves crash through a small gap in the cliffs and create a natural fizzy bubble bath or as we call it, Mother Nature’s Jacuzzi.
 When the north swell is up, the pool bubbles and makes for an amazing experience!
 If the Atlantic is calm, expect that the Bubbly Pool will be too.
-It is still a great place to take a dip and check out the little reef fish.
-Therefore, the Bubbly Pool is an invigorating experience under the right conditions or a tranquil lull in a busy Jost Van Dyke day.
+It is still a great place to take a dip.

 TORTOLA